dlamkins/new.blishhud.com/docs/user/faq.md

 ## What platforms can Blish HUD run on?

-At this time, Blish HUD only supports running on Windows.
-The method it uses to overlay does not work well when running through Wine on Linux.
-In the future as we migrate the codebase to .NET Core, which is cross-platform, there are plans to implement some functionality to allow it to run natively on Linux and integrate with Guild Wars 2 running through Wine, but there is no ETA on that.
+At this time, Blish HUD only officially supports running on Windows.
+Support for Linux is complicated by [a number of factors](https://github.com/blish-hud/Blish-HUD/discussions/873#discussioncomment-6298349), but some users (such as those using Steam Decks) can use [this guide](https://gist.github.com/martinlabate/c4e6f08880a009f88dc1edaa4c6cd87a) to run Blish HUD on Linux.
+The comments on this guide include some additional support.

 ## Is Blish HUD compatible with...